FuelLabs/sway-applications/.docs/contributing-book/src/documentation/project-quality/testing.md

 ### `harness.rs`

-This file is the one that is called by `forc test` and thus it only contains the modules `functions` and `utils` in order to bring them into scope so that the tests can run.
+This file is the one that is called by `forc build && cargo test` and thus it only contains the modules `functions` and `utils` in order to bring them into scope so that the tests can run.

 ## Testing Suggestions